 “Even five minutes spent in silence will nurture & revive your soul and spirit.” -Doreen Virtue

-We have all felt lost, overwhelmed, and manic.
-And mama, that’s ok!
-It is normal to feel a bit underwater right now.
-But you need to find a healthy coping strategy.
+We have all felt lost, overwhelmed, and manic as business owners.
+And that’s ok!
+While it can be normal to feel a bit underwater at times, it is not ok to feel that way constantly.
+You need to find healthy coping strategies to help you find your center alignment again.

 1. Tune Out